Motoring journalist Maria McCarthy isn't at all pleased that the 'car tax' disc is to be abolished on 1 October 2014. How about you?

 Car tax disc abolished

-The DVLA have announced that from 1 October, 2014, the paper tax disc will no longer be issued and required to be displayed on a vehicle windscreen.
+The DVLA has announced that from 1 October, 2014, the paper tax disc will no longer be issued and required to be displayed on a vehicle windscreen.

 Car tax will still need to be paid but records will be stored digitally so a paper tax disc will no longer be necessary as proof of payment.